RajezMariner/my-learning-notes/zookeeper/networking.md

                  +----> Connection 2    <-- NOT how it works!
                  +----> Connection 3

+  WRONG: "One connection has multiple sockets"

+      Connection ----+----> Socket 1
+                     +----> Socket 2    <-- Also NOT how it works!
+                     +----> Socket 3

   CORRECT: "One socket = One connection (for connected sockets)"

       Socket A --------> Connection 1